SteveJustin1963/tec-SCOPE/README.md

-##  stage 3 - remove pots and cam motos, replace with geared motor drive and rotary encoders
+# Stage 3 - remove pots and cam motos, replace with geared motor drive and rotary encoders
 - remove cams, motors and resistor pots
 - replace with reduction geared DC or stepper motors and with rotary encoder
 - keep manual slewing and software motor control